 When it is nice and thick, I place it back into my mason jar immediately.

 We eat half and we keep the other half in the fridge for a rainy day.
 It will last about a week – if you don’t eat it first.

 It makes the most delicious spread for a ham or chicken baguette…but our absolute favourite way of eating this sauce is with some boiled new potatoes and a nicely done steak (cheap steak, mind you, but steak none the less).
 Our second favourite Hollandaise dish is, quite predictably, poached eggs and hollandaise.
-If you like poached eggs, but cannot be bothered, have a look at my post for Perfectly Plebian Poached Eggs.

 If you do decide to thicken your Hollandaise Sauce, there are only two things that can go wrong.